-ADRI Is a Working Group of CAARA.
-The ADRI Convenor is appointed by CAARA.
+CAARA appoint an ADRI Convenor who coordinates ADRI meetings and oversees ADRI projects.
 The current ADRI Convenor is Justine Heazlewood, Director and Keeper of Public Records, Public Record Office Victoria.

 The scope of work that ADRI will undertake covers the range of activities that can broadly be identified as: